Hike at a Glance

 The rugged, weathered peaks and rocky gorges of the Flinders Ranges in outback South Australia form some of the most dramatic and beautiful landscapes in the country.
 It's a place rich in Aboriginal history and home to a vast array of wildlife.
 Following the scenic roads, 4WD tracks and walking trails that crisscross this wild countryside will take you on a remarkable adventure.
 The Flinders Ranges are about 500 kilometres (311 miles) north of Adelaide, or a five-hour road trip.
 You can also fly from Adelaide to Port Augusta with Sharp Airlines, which takes about 55 minutes.

-Looking for hikes and trails in Flinders Ranges or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Flinders Ranges?
+Try these trails with a similar difficulty grade.

 Track grade